 In a bright workshop in southern India, Kiran, a 23-year-old with Down syndrome, carefully applies paste to a sheet of paper.
-With a series of folds, he creates a small pouch that his employer, Chetana, will sell to a local hospital.
+With a series of folds, he creates a small pouch that will be sold to a local hospital.

-Kiran might otherwise be idle at home, an economic burden to his family.
+Kiran might otherwise be idle at home.
 Instead, he is practicing a skill, earning income and gaining a sense of independence.

 “What everyone needs,” says Mala Giridhar, Chetana’s founder, “is an opportunity to do what we are capable of doing.”

-Mala and her husband, both clinical psychologists, started Chetana in order to provide this opportunity to people with mental disabilities.
+Mala and her husband, both clinical psychologists, started Chetana in order to provide opportunities to people with intellectual disabilities.
 They saw the problems that could arise when such people — already stigmatized in Indian society — were unable to engage in meaningful activity.
-They also saw how a routine and social interaction could lead to improved physical and emotional health for people with disabilities.
+They also knew a routine and social interaction could improve their physical and emotional health, too.

-“We wanted to do business and generate revenue so we could create employment opportunities for these people,” Mala says.
+“We wanted to do business and generate revenue so we could create employment opportunities for this special community,” Mala says.
 “But we didn’t know how.”

-In 2009, soon after launching Chetana, Mala entered a TechnoServe business plan competition that aimed to support promising social enterprises.
+Soon after launching Chetana, a crafts business, Mala entered a TechnoServe business plan competition that aimed to support promising social enterprises.
 Together with more than 20 other entrepreneurs, Mala received 200 hours of training on business fundamentals.

 Following the training program, the entrepreneurs presented their business plans to a panel of judges.
 Mala was selected as one of five winners and received $5,000 in seed capital.
-She invested in a new workshop and set about putting her business plan into action.
+She invested that into a new workshop space and set about putting her business plan into action.

-Her vision for Chetana is to provide employment for 100 people, including 50 people with disabilities, within the next four years
+Her vision for Chetana is to provide employment for 100 people, including 50 people with disabilities.

-A visit to Chetana today demonstrates the impact of TechnoServe’s assistance.
-Nearly three years after the business plan competition ended, Chetana employs 20 people in the workshop and an additional 40 women who work from their homes.
+A visit to Chetana demonstrated the impact of TechnoServe’s assistance.
+Nearly three years after the business plan competition ended, Chetana employed 20 people in the workshop and an additional 40 women who worked from their homes.
 Mala runs the business collectively with four trainers and two managers.
 From its initial offerings of paper packets and pens, Chetana has expanded to produce a range of crafts made from recycled banana fiber.
 Its products are sold in stores in major Indian cities.

-Mala says she has internalized many of the things she learned from TechnoServe’s trainings.
-Her vision for Chetana is to provide employment for 100 people, including 50 people with disabilities, within the next four years.
+Mala says she has put into practice many of the things she learned from TechnoServe’s training.
 Although her main goal is social impact, she recognizes the importance of running Chetana as a business.